Raptor007/X-Wing-Revival/README.txt

     AI ships when the player's ship has been destroyed, but no new ships will be given to either team once the match has started.

+  Team Kessel Run: Race through the asteroid field, gaining points for your team with
+    each checkpoint reached.
+First team at the score limit (or last team alive) wins.

   FFA Deathmatch: The player to hit the kill limit first wins.
 Respawn always enabled.

   FFA Elimination: Last man standing wins, and there's no respawn whatsoever.

+  FFA Kessel Run: Race through the checkpoints in the asteroid field.
+First player to
+    reach the score limit (or last player alive) wins.
+Basically Carmageddon in space.

 == TROUBLESHOOTING / FAQ ==